 The Sphingidae of Southeast-Asia

 (incl.
-New Guinea, Bismarck & Solomon Islands) Version 1.5 Back to start page
+New Guinea, Bismarck & Solomon Islands) Back to distribution patterns

 by Jan Beck & Ian J. Kitching